U.S. flag

 Frequently Asked Questions (FAQs)

 EAC OIG’s mission is to safeguard the federal investment in our electoral system by conducting objective and meaningful oversight.
-The purpose of the OIG hotline is to receive complaints of waste, fraud, or abuse in EAC programs or operations, or by recipients of federal funds distributed by EAC.
+The purpose of the OIG hotline is to receive complaints of waste, fraud, or abuse in EAC programs or operations, or by recipients of federal funds distributed by the EAC.

 Complainants can reach EAC OIG in a variety of ways: